-Availability: On demand Credit Hours: 3 Prerequisite: CHR 101,102, COM 101, EDU 201, PE 206, POL 202, or PSY/
+Credit Hours: 3 Prerequisite: CHR 101,102, COM 101, EDU 201, PE 206, Availability: On demand POL 202. or PSY/

 POL 470 Internship

 This course is a supervised practical experience designed to give the student the opportunity to apply theoretical knowledge to the actual functioning of the government and/or political process.